 Founder and Director of the Center for Hebraic Thought

 Dru teaches Biblical literature, theology, and biblical interpretation at The King’s College.
 He is an editor for the Routledge Interdisciplinary Perspectives on Biblical Criticism series; an associate director for the Jewish Philosophical Theology Project at The Herzl Institute in Israel; and a co-host for the OnScript Podcast.
-His recent books include Human Rites: The Power of Rituals, Habits, and Sacraments (Eerdmans), Epistemology and Biblical Theology (Routledge), and the forthcoming book Biblical Philosophy: An Hebraic Approach to the Old and New Testaments (Cambridge University Press).
+His recent books include Biblical Philosophy: An Hebraic Approach to the Old and New Testaments (Cambridge University Press); Human Rites: The Power of Rituals, Habits, and Sacraments (Eerdmans); and Epistemology and Biblical Theology (Routledge).

 Before that, he was a high-school dropout, skinhead, punk rock drummer, combat veteran, IT supervisor, and pastor—all things that he hopes none of his children ever become.

 He and his wife have four children.
 Interviews, articles, and excerpts of books can found at drujohnson.com.